nanoporetech/modkit/book/src/advanced_usage.md

       --hist
           Output histogram of base modification prediction probabilities.

-      --buckets <BUCKETS>
-          Number of buckets for the histogram, if used.

-          [default: 128]

   -n, --num-reads <NUM_READS>
           Approximate maximum number of reads to use, especially recommended when using a large BAM